 ORIG3N also has an impressive leadership team, with Robin Smith at the helm of the ship as Chief Executive Officer (CEO).
 Smith founded ArtusLabs in 2007, which he led until it was acquired by pharmaceutical giant PerkinElmer in 2011.
 Post-acquisition, Smith continued on at PerkinElmer as VP of Informatics Research and Development and later held functioned as its Vice President Global R&D Environmental Health.

-ORIG3N also has futuristic business cards and a simple-yet-elegant website that was designed by a team member who previously worked at Apple.
+ORIG3N has a simple-yet-elegant website that was designed by a team member who previously worked at Apple.
 This team member was attracted to ORIG3N’s fast-moving start-up culture.
 Similarly, ORIG3N’s Chief Business Officer, James Lovgren, has an impressive pedigree, having previously held positions at Life Technologies and Thermo Fisher Scientific.

 James Lovgren: One of ORIG3N’s core business areas is LifeCapsule.
 It is our biorepository where we attempt to collect as much diversity as we can, as well as allow people to store their own iPSCs for future regenerative needs.